wilsonliaows/docs/connectors/quickbase.md

 *Adding application tokens*

-## QuickBase: Specifying datatree fields to display with the "Output field list"
+## Quickbase: Specifying datatree fields to display with the "Output field list"

-When your QuickBase table contains more than 150 fields, not all fields will be retrieved by Workato for performance optimization.
-For cases whereby your selected QuickBase table has massive, multi-layered tables and contains more than 150 fields, you would need to specify which fields you're interested in using in your recipe.
+When your Quickbase table contains more than 150 fields, not all fields will be retrieved by Workato for performance optimization.
+For cases whereby your selected Quickbase table has massive, multi-layered tables and contains more than 150 fields, you would need to specify which fields you're interested in using in your recipe.

-In this article, we'll talk about the output field list, which is applicable for QuickBase triggers.
-A largely similar concept for the QuickBase connector, the input field list, is covered in this other article, and is applicable for QuickBase actions.
+In this article, we'll talk about the output field list, which is applicable for Quickbase triggers.
+A largely similar concept for the Quickbase connector, the input field list, is covered in this other article, and is applicable for Quickbase actions.

-For example, if I'm using a trigger and would like to retrieve data from a formula field "Attendee Name" and a composite address type field "Home Address", I'll type in the exact, case sensitive field names as in QuickBase:
+For example, if I'm using a trigger and would like to retrieve data from a formula field "Attendee Name" and a composite address type field "Home Address", I'll type in the exact, case sensitive field names as in Quickbase:

 ![Output Field List](/assets/images/connectors/quickbase/output-field-list.png)
 *Inputting names into the output field list*